juakofz/Age-of-Space/README.md

 #### P 0.11
 - Ships can now actually move by themselves
-- Ennemy ships shoot each other, or at least they try
+- Enemy ships shoot at each other, or at least they try
 - Added pause screen
 - UI changes
 - Deleted README file (woops!)